MBernevig/On-Mesh-Bilateral-Filter/README.md

 ./bin/onmeshbf /path/to/a/mesh /path/to/a/texture
 ```

+A new window should appear where you can see the mesh you loaded.
+You should now sample your mesh, choose appropriate spatial and range sigma values, then filter your texture image.
+The filtered texture image will appear on screen once the filtering process is finished.

 ### Edit the code

 Modify the main file `src/main.cpp` to start implementing your own algorithms. `CMakeLists.txt` contains a few comments for adding additional files.